 HOW MUCH TIME DOES JROTC TAKE?

 You can spend as much or as little time in NJROTC as you want.
-You must go to class just like other courses, but activities like drill team, color guard, and marksmanship teams are optional.
-They are there for you if your grades allow and you want to participate.
+You must go to class just like other courses, but activities like the drill team, color guard, and marksmanship teams are optional.
+They are there for you if your grades allow you and you want to participate.
 Certainly, the more involved you are, the more benefit you are likely to get from the course.

 TELL ME ABOUT SOME OF THE ACTIVITIES AVAILABLE TO JROTC STUDENTS.

 The NJROTC unit supports a wide range of activities, with the exact number depending on the interests of the students.
 There are too many possible activities to cover in detail in one short fact sheet.
-Mentioned above are things like fancy competition drill teams, armed drill teams, basic drill teams, academic teams, orienteering teams, marksmanship teams, and color guard.
+Mentioned above are things like competition drill teams, armed drill teams, basic drill teams, academic teams, orienteering teams, marksmanship teams, drone teams, and color guard.
 There are summer camps; leadership camps; social activities; an annual formal military ball; field orientation trips, and field meets which are not only interesting but fun as well.

 WHAT WILL MY FRIENDS SAY WHEN I WEAR THE UNIFORM IN SCHOOL?

 It is human nature to notice something new about a person you know and this certainly applies to NJROTC students.
 NJROTC is a popular and respected organization in the school, so the minor “self-consciousness” caused by wearing something different is seldom a problem for long.

 WHAT KIND OF RECOGNITION CAN I GET FOR MY PARTICIPATION IN NJROTC?

 There are a large number of awards that are given for participation and achievement in NJROTC.
 Some are given by the unit, some by the school, and others by local civic and patriotic groups.
 Many of these lead to building your resume’ for college and career readiness.